Islip Terrace, New York: Airport

 Islip Terrace is approximately 6 mi from Long Island MacArthur Airport in Ronkonkoma.

 Train

 No railroad lines run through Islip Terrace.
 The closest stations to the hamlet are the 1897-established Great River Station along the Long Island Rail Road Montauk Branch, originally built by the South Side Railroad of Long Island until 1876. and the nearby 1868-built Islip Station which is also on the Montauk Branch of the railroad.

 Buses

-There are many bus stops in Islip Terrace, mostly along branches of the 3C.
+There are many bus stops in Islip Terrace, mostly along branches of the 17 route.
 Buses are operated and maintained by the local Suffolk Transportation Service, Inc.